CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-rstudio.rst

 First log-on `CyVerse DE <https://de.cyverse.org/de/>`_

-From the app find the Rstudio Lab app by searching for '*rstudio*'.
+From the apps window, find the Rstudio Lab app by searching for '*rstudio*'.

 |rstudio3-1|